vanderleipires/Docs.pt-br/aspnetcore/mvc/views/tag-helpers/built-in/anchor-tag-helper.md

 ### <a name="asp-action"></a>asp-action

-`asp-action`é o nome do método de ação no controlador que serão incluído no gerado `href`.
-Por exemplo, o código a seguir defina gerado `href` para apontar para a página de detalhes do apresentador:
+`asp-action` é o nome do método de ação no controlador que será incluído no `href` gerado.
+Por exemplo, o código a seguir define o `href` gerado para apontar para a página de detalhes do alto-falante:

 ```html
 <a asp-controller="Speaker" asp-action="Detail">Speaker Detail</a>